Assessing the overall and partial causal well-specification of nonlinear additive noise models: Estimating the set of well-specified predictor variables

 \section{Estimating the set of well-specified predictor variables}

 We subsequently focus on a specific method to assess conditional dependence.
 Of course, different estimators could be used as well.
 The intuition of how conditional independence relates to causal well-specification stays the same.
+The practical algorithm to estimate the set of variables with well-specified effect is given in Section \ref{multi-alg}.